Pennsylvania Route 819: Route description

 The road heads into a mix of farmland and woodland with some homes and continues north, passing over Pennsylvania Turnpike (Interstate 70 (I-70)/I-76).
 At this point, the route becomes Mt.
 Pleasant Road, passing through open agricultural areas with some woods and residences.
 PA 819 heads into more wooded areas with some fields and homes, becoming the border between Hempfield Township to the west and Mount Pleasant Township to the east.
-The road crosses Township Line Run to fully enter Hempfield Township and pass through the community of Armburst.
+The road crosses Township Line Run to fully enter Hempfield Township and pass through the community of Armbrust.
 The route continues north through more rural areas with some residences as an unnamed road.
-Farther north, PA 819 heads through wooded areas with some homes as Armburst Road, passing through St. Clair.
+Farther north, PA 819 heads through wooded areas with some homes as Armbrust Road, passing through St. Clair.
 The route curves northeast and heads into the borough of South Greensburg, running past more residences and turning west-northwest onto Reamer Avenue.
 PA 819 turns north-northeast onto Broad Street and heads past homes with some businesses.
 The route turns west-northwest onto Huff Avenue and passes through industrial areas, crossing the Five Star Trail and the Southwest Pennsylvania Railroad's Greensburg Industrial Track line.
 PA 819 comes to an intersection with US 119 and turns north to form a concurrency with that route on four-lane divided South Main Street, passing businesses.
 The road enters the borough of Southwest Greensburg and comes to an interchange with the US 30 freeway, at which point US 119 and PA 819 become concurrent with PA 66 Business.
 The three routes pass through more commercial areas with some homes, narrowing into a two-lane undivided road.
 The road heads into the city of Greensburg and continues into the commercial downtown.